Paris Hotels 2026: 49 Real Stays From £78

 Four Seasons Hotel George V is the definitive family Palace: the largest property (room to accommodate multiple children), a concierge team that coordinates children's programmes, the largest garden of any Paris Palace, and Le Cinq for special-occasion family dinners with children who can sit through three Michelin stars.

-For families on mid-range budgets: Novotel Paris Les Halles (1st arrondissement, not listed above) is the practical choice — kids under 16 stay free in parents' rooms, the Centre Pompidou and its free children's workshops are next door, and Les Halles connects to every Métro line.
+For families on mid-range budgets: Novotel Paris Les Halles (1st arrondissement) is the practical choice — kids under 16 stay free in parents' rooms, the Centre Pompidou and its free children's workshops are next door, and Les Halles connects to every Métro line.
+Novotel Paris Centre Tour Eiffel is the family default near the tower, with over 7,000 reviews.

 Best Paris Hotels for Business